Let an Experienced New Orleans Oil Rig Injury Attorney Fight for You

 Bottom Line: You Have Options for Compensation

-Instead of reviewing every federal act or state law yourself, speak with an injury attorney that focuses on offshore and maritime injuries.
+Instead of reviewing every federal act or state law yourself, speak with an injury attorney.
+Especially one that focuses on offshore and maritime injuries.
 A New Orleans oil rig accident attorney can help you decide which act applies to your case and aggressively seek compensation for your injuries.

 New Orleans Accident Lawyer Ready to Fight for YOU!

 Contact Shlosman Law Firm in New Orleans for assistance with your oil rig injuries.
-Our team understands the complex laws surrounding these types of cases and we have helped countless workers just like you receive compensation for their on-the-job injuries.
+Our team understands the complex laws surrounding these types of cases.
+We have helped countless workers just like you receive compensation for their on-the-job injuries.

 Schedule a free case evaluation by contacting the office at 504-826-9427 or ask our team a question online.